dapr/dapr/docs/development/preview-features.md

 ## Documentation

-When a new feature flag is added our [documentation should be updated](https://github.com/dapr/docs/blob/4674817212c141acd4256a4d3ac441d5559f1eef/daprdocs/content/en/operations/support/support-preview-features.md).
+When a new [preview feature](https://docs.dapr.io/operations/support/support-preview-features/) is added our [documentation should be updated](https://github.com/dapr/docs/blob/4674817212c141acd4256a4d3ac441d5559f1eef/daprdocs/content/en/operations/support/support-preview-features.md).
 As a followup action create a new issue on docs repository, [check an example](https://github.com/dapr/docs/issues/2786).

 ## Release GA